elmahio/documentation/docs/logging-to-elmah-io-from-azure-functions.md

 }
 ```

-Notice how API key and log ID are configured through the `ElmahIoOptions` object.
+Notice how API key and log ID are configured through the `ElmahIoFunctionOptions` object.
 In the last line of the `Configure`-method, the `ElmahIoExceptionFilter`-filter is configured.
 This filter will automatically catch any exception caused by your filter and log it to elmah.io.

 In your settings, add the `apiKey`and `logId` variables: